Pay & entitlements

 Sole traders & partnerships in Western Australia

-Employee drivers working for sole traders and partnerships in Western Australia may also be entitled to minimum wages and conditions under state law.
+Employee drivers working for sole traders and partnerships in Western Australia, who are covered by the RSR System, may also be entitled to minimum wages and conditions under state law.
 For more information, visit the Labour Division of the WA Department of Commerce .

 Orders and arbitration orders apply on top of any other entitlements an employee has.

-These employees aren’t covered by a modern award, however some conditions in the National Employment Standards may still apply.
+These employees aren’t covered by a modern award, however entitlements to unpaid parental leave and notice of termination under the National Employment Standards may still apply.
 See the National Employment Standards - Who is affected page for information.